WordPress Release Team and Focus Leads

 Responsibilities

-• Coordinate with the participants of those tickets with the best understanding of the changes (the committercommitter A developer with commit access.
+• Coordinate with the participants of those tickets/PRs with the best understanding of the changes (the committercommitter A developer with commit access.
 WordPress has five lead developers and four permanent core developers with commit access.
-Additionally, the project usually has a few guest or component committers - a developer receiving commit access, generally for a single release cycle (sometimes renewed) and/or for a specific component., component maintainers, contributors owned a ticketticket Created for both bug reports and feature development on the bug tracker., and lead the charge) to draft dev notes
+Additionally, the project usually has a few guest or component committers - a developer receiving commit access, generally for a single release cycle (sometimes renewed) and/or for a specific component., component maintainers, contributors who own a ticketticket Created for both bug reports and feature development on the bug tracker./PR) to draft dev notes

 • If a ticket participant is not available to write a dev notedev note Each important change in WordPress Core is documented in a developers note, (usually called dev note).
 Good dev notes generally include a description of the change, the decision that led to this change, and a description of how developers are supposed to work with that change.
 Dev notes are published on Make/Core blog during the beta phase of WordPress release cycle.
 Publishing dev notes is particularly important when plugin/theme authors and WordPress developers need to be aware of those changes.In general, all dev notes are compiled into a Field Guide at the beginning of the release candidate phase., finding someone to write one, or writing one yourself